Mining Engineering

 Total Semester Hrs33.0

-Based on the Faculty’s assessment of the changes in emerging technical, social, and economic factors present in developing a mineral resource, the Colorado School of Mines curriculum should remain the product of choice for domestic and international professional education for the mining industry.
+Based on the faculty’s assessment of the changes in emerging technical, social, and economic factors present in developing a mineral resource, the Colorado School of Mines curriculum should remain the product of choice for domestic and international professional education for the mining industry.

 Graduate Certificate in Tailings Engineering